netlify-labs/intercom-netlify-oauth/README.md

 Once again, serverless functions come to the rescue!

-We will be using 2 functions to handle the entire Oauth flow with intercom.
+We will be using 2 functions to handle the entire OAuth flow with intercom.

 Here is a diagram of what is happening: